Creating brand positioning strategies to drive retention & growth

 Brand positioning is integrating your business into the customer's mind by emphasizing its unique advantages over the competition.
 With the right approach, this tactic can associate your brand with a certain category of products, turning it into the most obvious choice for the target audience.

 How brand positioning drives retention and growth

 A brand is more than a name and a logo.
-It's a collection of experiences your audience has with your business.
+However, a logo plays an important role in brand positioning, hence it has to be unique and related to your brand.
+Access an online logo maker to have an unlimited predesigned logo that offers a collection of experiences your audience has with your business.
 By positioning your brand in the right manner, you can achieve a variety of marketing and business goals, including retention and growth.

 By distinguishing your brand from the competition in a meaningful way, you control how the market sees you.
 This allows you to position your products and services in the most attractive manner for the market, thus stimulating sustained growth.

 Other ways brand positioning can benefit your business include:

 Overall, by helping your brand take a distinctive place in the customer's mind, you're standing out in the market and gain numerous opportunities for growth, retention, and improvement.

 5 most common types of brand positioning strategies